hipercog/ctap/README.md

     git clone https://github.com/bwrc/ctap.git <destination dir>

+NOTE 1: you can clone wherever you like, but on Unix-based systems we recommend to clone in the home directory, to be compatible with the [CTAP code generation tool](https://ruoyanmeng.github.io/ctap/#/)
-NOTE: we have used git LFS to track/manage large data files (in \*.mat and  \*.set format).
+NOTE 2: we have used git LFS to track/manage large data files (in \*.mat and  \*.set format).
 This implies that you need to set up LFS by

     git lfs install